Tushar1code/The-Ultimate-Python-Language/README.md

 - **Mega Project 1: Jarvis Virtual Assistant**
   - A voice assistant application capable of performing various tasks such as playing music, and providing information.
 - **Mega Project 2: AI AutoReply Bot**
-  - An AI-based bot designed to automatically reply to messages, enhancing communication efficiency.
+  - An AI-based bot designed to reply to messages, enhancing communication efficiency automatically.

 ## Additional Resources